Updated: 2022/Sep/29

 when programs need it; see rnd(4).

-The daily security report includes an alert if there's not enough
+The daily security report includes an alert if there's still not

-physical systems, only devices specifically designed to be hardware
+only devices specifically designed to be hardware random number

 Many new computers have hardware random number generators, such as